 I always thought you had to have strong muscles to knead the dough, but you don’t.
 Each turn can be completed in about 8 “kneads.”
 First, flatten the bread into an oval shape with your hands.
 With your palm, pull a side of the dough and fold it over.
 Take a quarter turn and repeat for 8 turns total. (twice around)

 A person with cool hands will have less trouble with stickiness when kneading.
 If you tend to run hot, like many menopausal women do, put your hands in the freezer for a few minutes before working with your bread.

-The best way to clean your hands, when working with dough, is to rub a little dry flour on them over a trash can.
+The best way to clean your hands, when working with bread dough, is to rub a little dry flour on them over a trash can.
 This removes most of the grit so you won’t clog your pipes.

-I’ve included Rose’s French Country Loaf recipe below.
-You will have to either obtain some culture (starter) from someone willing to share or you can create your own here.
+To make the bread recipe at the top of this post you will need to obtain some starter culture.
+You can do this by purchasing it, getting some from someone who has some, or by creating your own.
 Some starter recipes call for a lemon peel or other fruit but Rose doesn’t recommend this as it turns to sugar and will cause your bread to mold.

 For reference in the recipe below see the difference between the shape of a batard and a boule.

-I think the process of bread making is relaxing and it makes your house smell wonderful.
+The process of breadmaking is relaxing and it makes your house smell wonderful.